Fall Commencement Information

 All required documentation such as course substitution forms, transfer credit, defense or final program examinations must be received by the graduation office (undergraduates) or Office of Graduate Programs (graduate students) by the second Monday before the end of the semester in order for the candidate to participate in the commencement ceremony.

 Certification of graduation will not occur until all academic requirements for your degree are fulfilled and you have paid all financial obligations to the university.
-Please check Access for last-minute charges, such as telephone fees, that may have been applied to your account.
+Please check PAWS for last-minute charges, such as telephone fees, that may have been applied to your account.
 These charges are usually not posted until Thursday of the final exam week.
 Be certain to check with the Security Office for unpaid traffic/parking fines and with the Library for book charges.

 Remember, it is your responsibility to clear outstanding charges on your account.
 You will not be mailed your diploma or have your degree posted to your academic record until all outstanding debts to the university have been paid.